 Microscopy: The sections show fragments of tissue some with the surface stratified squamous mucosa, deep to which there is an infiltrate of severely pleomorphic epithelial cells with very frequent mitoses and a high nuclear to cytoplasmic ratio, showing no evidence of gland formation.
-There is moderately extensive necrosis of the tumour.
+There is moderately extensive necrosis of the tumor.
 Koilocytic atypia and squamous epithelial dysplasia is not seen in the overlying squamous epithelium.
-Immunoperoxidase shows that the tumour cells are strongly reactive with cytokeratin 7, p63 and 40 and do not react with cytokeratin 20, S-100, or CD45.
+Immunoperoxidase shows that the tumor cells are strongly reactive with cytokeratin 7, p63 and 40 and do not react with cytokeratin 20, S-100, or CD45.

 This case illustrates a T3 N0 anal tumor.
 Biopsy confirmed that it represents squamous cell carcinoma of the anal canal.
 Remember that, as opposed to rectal cancer, anal tumor staging is mostly based on size and extension, rather than wall invasion.

 The systemic spread of anal SCC is uncommon, reported to occur in 5-8% at initial diagnosis, usually seen involving the retroperitoneal para-aortic lymph nodes, liver, lungs, and skin.
 The abnormal intensity in the skeleton seen in this case is non-specific and, although metastatic disease to bones is unlikely, a bone scan was recommended to rule out metastasis.

 - 1. Ryan DP, Mayer RJ.
 Anal carcinoma: histology, staging, epidemiology, treatment.
 (2000) Current opinion in oncology.
 12 (4): 345-52.
 Pubmed